JohanEngelen/johanengelen.github.io/_posts/2017-12-25-LDC-and-AddressSanitizer.md

 # Acknowledgments

-I'd like to thank the guys at [Weka.io](https://weka.io), who own the world's most awesome D codebase, and who partly sponsor my work on LDC.
+I'd like to thank the folks at [Weka.io](https://weka.io), who own the world's most awesome D codebase, and who partly sponsor my work on LDC.

 # Feedback